General Information

 - Woodsonia Elementary School completed.

-- De Soto Grade School addition
+- De Soto Grade School addition.

 1968

-- De Soto High School opens (8800 Penner Avenue, De Soto, KS)
+- De Soto High School opens (8800 Penner Avenue, De Soto, Kansas).

-- Old high school became De Soto Jr. High
+- Old high school became De Soto Jr. High.

 1973

-- Land purchase at 71st & Hilltop.
+- Land purchase at 71st and Hilltop.

 1977

-- Woodsonia Elementary Addition
+- Woodsonia Elementary Addition.

-- Countryside Elementary Addition
+- Countryside Elementary Addition.

 1980

-- De Soto High School remodel (8800 Penner)
+- De Soto High School remodel (8800 Penner).

 1982